 Here I am featured on Jiangsu Educational TV:

-In 2013, I was the lead author of the Panda Guides Hong Kong guidebook, along with three co-authors.
-With my deep knowledge of Hong Kong culture and that of the other authors, the guide includes “extensive Overview that gives you the low down on history, culture, language, holidays, weather, art, literature, film, music, architecture, economics and politics.”
+In 2013, I was the lead author of the Panda Guides Hong Kong guidebook.
+With my deep knowledge of Hong Kong culture and that of the contributing co-authors, the guide includes “extensive Overview that gives you the low down on history, culture, language, holidays, weather, art, literature, film, music, architecture, economics and politics.”
 Learn more about the book at Panda Guides.com.
 I was also a contributor to Panda Guides China.